 Those ahead of the curve

-About 5 years ago, a Haitian-American family, while on a visit in Haitian, came to the conclusion that eating fish in Haiti is somewhat a luxury.
+About 6 years ago, a couple Haitian-Americans, while on a visit in Haiti, came to conclusion that eating fish in Haiti is somewhat a luxury.
 The local catch is expensive, and fish the average population can afford is usually imported from the Dominican Republic or other nearby countries.
-They decided to start an aquatic farm to raise hormoneless tilapia to sell on the local Haitian market.
-They started Taino Aqua Ferme.
-Now the farm has an annual production of more than 300 tons of fish made available to the Haitian fish market.
+They decided to start Taino Aqua Ferme, an aquatic farm to raise hormoneless tilapia and sell on the local Haitian market.
+The farm now has an annual production of more than 300 tons.

 According to surveys, of the annual graduates in Nigeria about 45 percent remain unemployed.
 The main reasons employers often reject graduates is for lack of professional skills; critical thinking, entrepreneurship, and decision-making.
 In October 2014, Chris Kwekowe, a 23 year old computer science graduate from Lagos, Nigeria turned down a high paying software engineer position at Microsoft to start Slatecube.
 The startup specializes in training and internship placement for Nigerian university graduates.

 Slatecube offers virtual internships in courses ranging from corporate finance to anger management.
-Once a candidate completes a course in their chosen discipline, he/she is paired with a company for a virtual internship.
-Slatecube has worked with companies such as Cisco and accounting firm Grant Thornton.
+Once a candidate completes a course in their chosen discipline, Slatecube pairs them with a company for a local or virtual internship.
+The company has worked with enterprises like Cisco, accounting firm Grant Thornton, Google and Forbes.

 Time to adjust our view of the developing world

 When I left Haiti in 2000, to make an international call, one had to go to what we then called a Teleko (a government-owned communication center) near by, wait in line until it was your turn to use the booth to make the call.
-But now people can call their loved ones, living overseas, from different corners in the country while plotting their lands.
+But now people can call their loved ones living overseas while plotting their lands in different corners in the country.

-Now something happens on one continent, it impacts the social, economic and political dynamics of the entire globe for months, even years to come.
 People are running multi-million dollar businesses from their laptop while traveling from one place to the next.
-Technology is developing and changing our cultures at rates we can barely keep up with
+Technology is developing and changing our cultures at rates we can barely keep up with.